stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

 ### Soft assertions

-[Soft assertions (`expect.soft`)](https://playwright.dev/docs/test-assertions#soft-assertions) are a handy way to fail your test case but don't stop it.
+[Soft assertions (`expect.soft`)](https://playwright.dev/docs/test-assertions#soft-assertions) are a handy way to fail your test case but still try to run all action steps.

 ```javascript
 test('has title', async ({ page }) => {